 "SG-1 investigate a seemingly idyllic and subtly advanced human colony sheltered inside an energy dome on an otherwise inhospitable planet."

-On this day in 2003, Tremors: The Series aired "Graboid Rights."
-This served as the ninth episode of the program's first (and only) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in the U.S.), Tremors: The Series aired "Graboid Rights."
+Officially, this served as the ninth episode of the program's first (and only) season, and here's the plot summary as provided by IMDB.com:

 "Protesters swarm Perfection, demanding the inhabitants to leave because their presence is supposedly harming El Blanco.
 El Blanco is behaving very erratically indeed.
 One of the protesters turns out to be Nancy's daughter, Mindy."